oVirt/ovirt-site/source/develop/release-management/features/virt/tpm-device.md

 - It is fully dependent on Engine cooperation, it's not possible to start a VM without Engine explicitly providing the data.
 But if we needed just to restart a VM on the same host without Engine then we could retain TPM data by either not undefining the domain XML or by making a local copy of the data between the restarts.

 This approach should be feasible with introducing a new Vdsm API call as outlined above but it has the drawback that Engine assistance is needed.

+The eventual implementation has opted for this approach.
+TPM data hash is reported in VM stats.
+If Engine detects a hash change then it retrieves the data using ``VM.getExternalData`` call.
+The hashes are stored in the database together with the data, to avoid flooding with unnecessary data retrieval calls on Engine restart.
+Engine also attempts to retrieve the data unconditionally each time before it destroys a VM.

 #### Storing the data in domain XML metadata